-On behalf of CEO, Jack Crider and the EWWA Board of Directors, Entranosa would like to thank you for another operational year despite the Covid-19 pandemic.
+On behalf of the EWWA Board of Directors, and staff.
+Entranosa would like to thank members for another operational year.
 Entranosa will continue to work hard to continue servicing its members and water users with a safe and reliable supply of drinking water.
 Our certified operators and office staff thrive in providing nothing but the best member services while assisting you in all your needs.